NitzanHen/agrippa.dev/src/pages/getting-started.md

 Note how Agrippa detects you're working in React and Typescript without any configuration on your part!
 One of Agrippa's design principle is auto-detection of the project's stack - providing you good results with minimal friction.

+## Setting a baseDir

+You might also have noticed that the component folder was created in the current working directory - typically, your project's root.
+Many projects, including our setup here, have a specific, nested directory for components in the app - `src/components` in our case.

+TODO

 Next, let's add some styles:

 ## Adding styles